vTEG/vteg/Readme.md

 M1 Macs are currently not supported!

-Also, you need [Ninja](https://github.com/ninja-build/ninja/releases) as a build tool for cmake.
+Also, you need [Ninja](https://github.com/ninja-build/ninja/releases) as a build tool for cmake and [CMAKE](https://cmake.org/download/) itself.

 ### Build Steps